percymends/VVU-COSC361-DATA-STRURTURE-ASSIGNMENTS/Stack/src/Stack/README.md

+Stack; Data Structure Assignment
-A stack is a linear data structure that follows the LIFO (Last–In, First–Out) principle.
-That means the objects can be inserted or removed only at one end of it, also called a top.
+A stack is a linear data structure follows the LIFO Last In, First Out.
+This means that the objects can be inserted, removed only at one end, also called a top.

-The stack supports the following operations:
+The stack supports the following:

-Push inserts an item at the top of the stack (i.e., above its current top element).
+Push: push inserts an item at the top of the stack that is above its currents top element.
-Pop removes the object at the top of the stack and returns that object from the function.
-The stack size will be decremented by one. isEmpty tests if the stack is empty or not. isFull tests if the stack is full or not.
+Pop: pop remove the item at the top of the stack, which returns the return from function.
+A stack size will decremented by one. isEmpty show if the stack isempty or not empty. isFull show if the stack isfull or not full.
-Peek returns the object at the top of the stack without removing it from the stack or modifying the stack in any way.
+Peek returns the object or item at the top of the stack without removing it from the stack or modifying the stack.
-Size returns the total number of elements present in the stack.
+Size returns the total number of elements show in the stack.